Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Methods

 Using the dataset described in Section \ref{sec:datasetSampling}, three different reduced-order microstructure descriptors were calculated to compare the quality of descriptors in representing individual microstructures, as well as in constructing the material manifold itself.
 The descriptors chosen were persistent homology (PH), two-point correlation function (NPT), and average chord length (ACL).
 Descriptor calculations were done on each image, reducing the dimensionality of the $m$-instances from the ambient, image space, $m \in \mathbb{R}^{256 \times 256}$, to that of the descriptor space: $D_{PH} \in \mathbb{R}^{2 \times 100}$, $D_{NPT} \in \mathbb{R}^{1 \times 100}$, and $D_{ACL} \in \mathbb{R}^{2}$ respectively.

 \textbf{Persistent Homology:}

 Persistent homology is a topological data analysis technique that is able to summarize the connectivity of microstructures over a range of length-scales \cite{zomorodianComputingPersistentHomology2005}.
 Persistence silhouettes are one method in which persistent homology data can be summarized \cite{chazal2014stochastic} and were chosen for this work because of the vector-based representation of persistent homology data.
 This allowed for simple integration with the computational and statistical analysis methods.
-Persistent homology calculations were done using the Geometry Understanding in Higher Dimensions (GUDHI) \cite{gudhi:urm} and giotto-tda \cite{tauzin2021giotto} python packages.
+The Geometry Understanding in Higher Dimensions (GUDHI) \cite{gudhi:urm} and giotto-tda \cite{tauzin2021giotto} python packages were used to perform PH calculations.

 Persistence calculations were done on each image in ambient space $m \in \mathbb{R}^{256 \times 256}$, reducing the dimensionality to that of the silhouette, $D_{PH} \in \mathbb{R}^{2 \times 100}$.
 First, the persistence diagram for each image was calculated with giotto-tda's `CubicalPersistence' function.
 The diagram was calculated for a periodic cubical complex on both the x and y axes, given that the phase field simulations themselves were periodic.
 From there, the silhouettes were calculated using the `Silhouette' function, with a power weighting of 1.0 (unweighted), and with a bin size of 100 - returning two $1 \times 100$ silhouette curves, one for each homology dimension.
-The decision to use a bin size of 100 was chosen arbitrarily as the default value and does not need to match the number of bins in the original filtration series (e.g. 256 for the 0-255 grayscale filtration).
 From there, the $M$-state average silhouettes were calculated for the 0D and 1D curves, resulting in the final representation of $D_{PH} \in \mathbb{R}^{2 \times 100}$.
 Figure \ref{fig:ph_desc} shows an example of a microstructure and its corresponding persistence silhouette, with one silhouette curve for the 0D topological features (components/black phase) and a second curve for the 1D topological features (holes/white phase).

 \textbf{Two-Point Statistics:}

 N-point correlation statistics are a commonly used method for microstructure informatics \cite{niezgodaOptimizedStructureBased2010}.
 The two-point correlation function describes the probability of finding vectors of random positions, directions, and magnitudes that have heads/tails in the same phase.
 This information is able to describe microstructural information like precipitate width and spacing, as well as capture averaged information like volume fraction.